NHL on NBC: 1990s

 From 1990 through 1994, NBC only televised the All Star Game.
 NBC reportedly wanted to test the appeal of hockey, having recently lost the Major League Baseball package to CBS.
-Shortly thereafter however, NBC would gain the broadcast television rights to the National Basketball Association (NBA) from CBS, thus there was a bit of a notion that NBC no longer really needed hockey.
+Shortly thereafter however, NBC would gain the broadcast television rights to the National Basketball Association (NBA) from CBS, thus there was a bit of a notion that NBC no longer really needed.

 Marv Albert, and John Davidson called the action, while Mike Emrick served as an ice-level reporter in 1990.
 Meanwhile, Bill Clement served as an ice-level reporter in 1991, 1992 and 1994.
 Also, Hockey Night in Canada's Ron MacLean helped out with NBC's coverage of the 1993 All-Star Game, as would Brenda Brenon for the 1994 All-Star Game.
 In August 1989, The New York Times asked Marv Albert why had hockey lacked the popularity of other team sports in the United States.
 According to Albert, not many people have played hockey, and it was very difficult to capture as a televised sport.
 While Wayne Gretzky, playing for the Los Angeles Kings, had to help, there was according to Albert, also the impression that the owners encouraged fighting because they felt that the fans wanted it.